wazuh/wazuh-documentation/source/deployment-options/index.rst

 These alternatives guide you to install the Wazuh central components and the single universal agent.

-- :doc:`deploying-with-ansible/index`: Ansible is an open source platform designed for automating tasks.
+- :ref:`Deployment with Ansible <wazuh_ansible>`: Ansible is an open source platform designed for automating tasks.
 Its deployment tool is used to deploy the Wazuh infrastructure on AWS.
 The Wazuh environment consists of the Wazuh central components and a Wazuh agent.

-- :doc:`deploying-with-puppet/index`: Puppet is an open-source software tool that gives you an automatic way to inspect, deliver, operate, and future-proof all of your software, no matter where it is executed.
+- :ref:`Deployment with Puppet <wazuh_puppet>`: Puppet is an open-source software tool that gives you an automatic way to inspect, deliver, operate, and future-proof all of your software, no matter where it is executed.
 It is very simple to use and allows you to install and configure Wazuh easily.